|Type of tour:||Self-guided|

 - Bruce W.

-Nearest train station: Venice, Italy
+Nearest airport and train station: Venice, Italy

 Mestre can be easily reached by train and air (through Venice).

-Nearest train station: Florence, Italy
+Nearest airport and train station: Florence, Italy

 There are excellent railway connections between Florence and Venice.